 - Pour the heated almond milk with spices over the apples and toss.
 Feel free to add more or less liquid, to your taste.
 Less almond milk gives the apples a crisper texture.

-Place the apples in oven for 15-20 minutes, until they’re golden brown.
+- Place apples in over for 15–20 minutes, until they’re golden brown.